 and individuals alike.
 I was however a little alarmed that the majority

-of these forum's had a clique of outspoken individuals that constantly bemoaned,
+of these forum's always had a clique of outspoken individuals that constantly bemoaned,

 and unfairly criticised other members builds and new kit releases.
 It all

-seemed a little odd to me that they could get so worked up over a 'plastic toy!
+seemed a little odd to me that they could get so worked up and vitriolic!

-I was fascinated in individuals who were scratch building kits and those that
+I was attracted to individuals who were scratch building kits and those that

 had small business concerns, manufacturing kit upgrades and accessories.
 I liked

-the passion they had and the enthusiasm for researching particular vehicles and
+the passion they had and the enthusiasm for researching particular vehicles that were not offered by any manufacturers.

 No comments: